-In May 2013 I returned to my home in the north east and have changed the focus of my career.
-I am currently Learning Resources Designer in the Centre for Global Learning and Executive Education at Durham University Business School.
+I returned to my home in the north east in May 2013 and have changed the focus of my career.
+After a short time at Durham University Business School as a Learning Resources Designer, I am now Web Content Officer at Newcastle University.

 “Those who are comfortable using a range of digital media and are open to the changes that digitisation brings to society.”